Do Artifacts have Politics?

 Winner argues that Moses’ architecture reifies the systemic effects of a racist, classist society; certain groups’ access to public areas is denied by physical barriers, which “embody a systematic social inequality, a way of engineering relationships among people that, after a time, became just another part of the landscape” (23).

 A similar situation exists in low-income, inner-city dwellings where property values dropped as a result of “urban planning” that sent highways, railways, and other eye sores through predominantly African-American communities.
 Racism, a systemic force, helped bring about the technological segregation of Moses’s “architecture.”
 Such a situation is representative of how white America treated African Americans throughout history.
-Moses’s setup was simply a microcosm of larger cultural oppression—legally upheld until 1954.
+Moses’s setup was simply a microcosm of larger cultural oppression—legally upheld until 1954 (but, of course, the legacy of slavery continues to today regardless of what Paul Bailey, former CMS Board Member claims [see “The Race Card” heading].
 As American history proves “all men are created equal” is relative to who’s in charge.

 (However, Winner seems to go out of his way to claim that Moses’s racist plan was more than just reproducing cultural racism.
 The technology comes to be, is created, and people fall in line and continue deep-seated discrimination.)